 It’s easy to get stuck in the dreams of wishful thinking, but do you want to get well?
-What are you going to do about it?
+What action is God calling you to take to change your situation?

 I wished I was skinny.
 I wished clothes would just fit me like a normal person.
 I wished boys would notice me.
 I wished I could eat a whole pizza without judgment (or calories).

 My parents have always been avid exercisers.
 They were members of a gym and they extended their membership to cover me, too.

 I went to the orientation to learn about the machines and they pulled out the body calipers to measure my body fat.
 They kind of reminded me of torture chamber instruments.

 It’s quite the humiliating experience for anyone, much less an obese and insecure teenager, to have your fat pinched by someone who looks like they just stepped out of a fitness infomercial.